-Within the ClickMeter dashboard users can create campaigns to help organise their dashboard.
+Within the ClickMeter dashboard users can create campaigns to help organize their dashboard.
 Campaigns should be viewed similarly to the folders provided within your computer.
 There is no right or wrong way to set up campaigns.
 The use and setup is based on the reporting each individual users prefers.
 Per the example of tracking methodologies above let’s concentrate on the most popular, widely used and accurate “Direct link tracking” methodology.

 With “Direct link tracking” a user will create a tracking link for each channel and platform they’re using in their marketing campaign.
 Let’s use a medium-size digital marketing agency as an example.
 They’re working on a campaign for a customer and they will be using the following channels for marketing their customer’s services:

 - Digital marketing (banner & video)